Bret Hart: New Japan Pro-Wrestling (1980, 1982, 1984)

-World Wrestling Federation (1984-1997)
+World Wrestling Federation (1984–1997)

 The Hart Foundation (1984–1991)

 Hart was asked to start out in the WWF as a singles wrestler with a cowboy gimmick but refused, stating that in Calgary, "if you called yourself a cowboy, you'd better be one".
 He made his televised WWF debut on August 29, 1984, in a tag team match where he teamed with the Dynamite Kid.
-On September 11, in Poughkeepsie, New York, Hart defeated Aldo Marino in his televised debut singles match, which aired on the September 29 episode of Superstars of Wrestling.
-In 1985, after acquiring the nickname of "Hit Man", he requested to join Jimmy Hart's heel stable, The Hart Foundation, which included brother-in-law Jim Neidhart.
+On September 11, in Poughkeepsie, New York, Hart defeated Aldo Marino in his televised debut singles match, which aired on the September 29 episode of WWF Superstars of Wrestling.

+In 1985, after acquiring the nickname of "Hit Man", Hart requested to join Jimmy Hart's heel stable, the Hart Foundation, which included brother-in-law Jim Neidhart.
 Bret began to increasingly team with Neidhart, in order to build the promotion's tag team division.
 The "Hart Foundation" name then became exclusive to Bret, Neidhart and manager Jimmy Hart, due to the similar family names of both team members and their manager.
 Bret's agile, technical style – which earned him the moniker "The Excellence of Execution" (coined by Gorilla Monsoon) – created a contrast with his partner Neidhart's strength and brawling skills.
 During this time, Hart began wearing his signature sunglasses, initially to conceal his nervousness during promos.
 Hart considers his microphone work to have been a weakness throughout his early career.